Abbe Museum: Architecture

-The Sieur de Monts building was designed by Edmund M. Gilchrist, and was completed in 1928.
-Stylistically it has elements of both the Spanish Colonial Revival and the Italian Renaissance, and has a unique octagonal space specifically designed in consultation with Dr. Abbe to house his collections.
-It is believed to be the only non-domestic example of Mediterranean architecture in the state, and was its first purpose-built museum building.
+The Sieur de Monts building was designed by architect Edmund M. Gilchrist and completed in 1928.
+The structure is stylistically distinctive, blending elements of Spanish Colonial Revival architecture and the Italian Renaissance.
+It features a unique octagonal gallery space designed in consultation with Dr. Abbe to specifically display his collection.
+The building is listed on the National Register of Historic Places and is considered the only non-domestic example of Mediterranean architecture in Maine and the state's first purpose-built museum building.